+The Lumicell System was designed and developed by MIT engineers in partnership with leading breast cancer surgeons to fit seamlessly within the existing surgical workflow.
 The imaging agents and devices are optimized for the specific cancer-type and surgical procedure.
 The imager technology is based upon a novel imaging concept developed by W. David Lee while he was a member of the David H. Koch Institute for Integrative Cancer Research at MIT and a group of scientists, engineers, and clinicians from MIT and Duke University Medical Center.
-The proprietary molecular imaging agent was developed by Lumicell and is specifically designed to fluoresce when in or near cancer cells at the tumor margin during surgical resection of the tumor.
+The proprietary molecular imaging agent was developed by Lumicell and is designed to fluoresce when in or near cancer cells at the tumor margin during surgical resection of the tumor.

 CAUTION – New Drug and Investigational device.
 Limited by Federal (or United States) law to investigational use.